Chandn-R/smart-vision/docs/technical_architecture.md

 *   **Softmax**: Applied to model output logits to get probabilities.
 *   **Confidence Threshold**: `ACTION_CONFIDENCE_THRESHOLD = 0.70`.
     *   If `max(probs) > 0.70`, the action is accepted.
-    *   Otherwise, defaults to `Scanning...` or retains previous valid state (implementation dependent).
+    *   Otherwise, defaults to `normal` or retains previous valid state (implementation dependent).

 ---